-Fall 2024 Spring 2025 Schedule of Classes available February 16 September 20 Registration appointment and blocks available at app.testudo.umd.edu/main/regAppt March 8 October 4 Priority registration and graduate student registration begins March 28 October 24 Early registration: Currently enrolled students can register on their scheduled day and time.
-April 1 - May 8 October 28 - December 5 General registration: Returning students may make changes to their schedule by adding and dropping classes; no appointment required.
-New students will register at their orientation .
-May 9 - August 25 December 6 - January 26 Last day to cancel registration with 100% refund August 25 January 26 Late registration begins: All students initiating registration for the semester on or after the first day of classes will be assessed a \$20 late registration fee.
-August 26 January 27 Schedule Adjustment Period: Students can add and drop classes, change credit level, or grading method; no appointment required.
-August 26 - September 9 January 27 - February 7 Mandatory waitlist check-in period: Students are required to check-in every business day to remain on the waitlist.
-August 26 - September 10 January 27 - February 10 Last day to drop a course with 100% refund for graduate students, part-time undergraduate students and undergraduate students changing from full-time to part-time who want to drop a course while remaining registered in one or more courses.
-August 30 January 31 Last day to apply for graduation September 9 February 7 Last day to drop a course with an 80% refund for graduate students, part-time undergraduate students and undergraduate students changing from full-time to part-time who want to drop a course while remaining registered in one or more courses.
-September 9 February 7 Last day to withdraw from all courses with 80% refund September 9 Februrary 7 Last day to withdraw from all courses with 60% refund September 16 February 14 Last day to withdraw from all courses with 40% refund September 23 February 21 Last day to withdraw from all courses with 20% refund September 30 February 28 Last day to drop a course with a W (undergraduate students only) November 4 April 11 Graduate student registration deadlines: Last day for graduate students to drop a course, change course credit level, or change grading method November 4 April 11 Last day to withdraw from all courses with 0% refund December 9 May 13
+Fall 2025 Spring 2026 Schedule of Classes available February 21 September 19 Registration appointment and blocks available at app.testudo.umd.edu/main/regAppt March 7 October 10 Priority registration and graduate student registration begins March 27 October 30 Early registration: Currently enrolled students can register on their scheduled day and time.
+March 31 - May 8 November 3 - December 11 General registration: Returning students may make changes to their schedule by adding and dropping classes; no appointment required.
+New students will register at their orientation.
+May 9 - September 1 December 12 - January 25 Last day to cancel registration with 100% refund September 1 January 25 Late registration begins: All students initiating registration for the semester on or after the first day of classes will be assessed a \$20 late registration fee.
+September 2 January 26 Schedule Adjustment Period: Students can add and drop classes, change credit level, or grading method; no appointment required.
+September 2 - September 15 January 26 - February 6 Mandatory waitlist check-in period: Students are required to check-in every business day to remain on the waitlist.
+September 2 - September 16 January 26 - February 9 Last day to drop a course with 100% refund for graduate students, part-time undergraduate students and undergraduate students changing from full-time to part-time who want to drop a course while remaining registered in one or more courses.
+September 8 January 30 Last day to apply for graduation September 15 February 6 Last day to drop a course with an 80% refund for graduate students, part-time undergraduate students and undergraduate students changing from full-time to part-time who want to drop a course while remaining registered in one or more courses.
+September 15 February 6 Last day to withdraw from all courses with 80% refund September 15 February 6 Last day to withdraw from all courses with 60% refund September 22 February 13 Last day to withdraw from all courses with 40% refund September 29 February 20 Last day to withdraw from all courses with 20% refund October 6 February 27 Last day to drop a course with a W (undergraduate students only) November 12 April 10 Graduate student registration deadlines: Last day for graduate students to drop a course, change course credit level, or change grading method November 12 April 10 Last day to withdraw from all courses with 0% refund December 12 May 8

-REGISTER FOR CLASSES
+Register for Classes

+Office of the University Registrar

+First Floor

-Office of the University Registrar First Floor Clarence M. Mitchell, Jr. Building Phone: 301-314-8240 Fax: 301-314-9568 testudo.umd.edu or registrar.umd.edu Email: registrar-help@umd.edu
+Clarence M. Mitchell, Jr. Building

+Phone: 301-314-8240 Fax: 301-314-9568

+testudo.umd.edu or registrar.umd.edu

+Email: registrar-help@umd.edu